steasdale/gemenet-ontology/properties/p1.1-has-name/README.md

 ## Overview

-This deliverables package contains all necessary documentation and code for implementing the `gmn:P1_1_has_name` property in the Genoese Merchant Networks (GMN) ontology.
+This directory contains all necessary documentation and code for implementing the `gmn:P1_1_has_name` property in the Genoese Merchant Networks (GMN) ontology.
 This property provides a simplified way to express names for any entity in the database and automatically transforms to full CIDOC-CRM compliant structure.

 ## What's Included

-This package contains six essential files:
+This directory contains six essential files:

 1. **README.md** (this file) - Overview and quick-start guide
 2. **has-name-implementation-guide.md** - Step-by-step implementation instructions